Thomas Penrose's Bamboo Fly Rod Pages

 fclamps.JPG (15287 bytes)

-The first step in building your planing forms will be to place the two steel bars onto a flat surface and clamp them down (in this case, a piece of factory finished particle board shelving is being utilized as the work surface).
+The first step in building your fly rod planing forms will be to place the two bars onto a flat surface and clamp them down (in this case, a piece of factory finished particle board shelving is being utilized as the work surface).
 Wooden blocks are being used to protect the surfaces of the bars from being marred by the f-clamps.

 fcclamps.JPG (11471 bytes)

-Once the steel bars have been firmly clamped to the smooth work surface, begin to place c-clamps down the length of the bars.
+Once the bars have been firmly clamped to the smooth work surface, begin to place c-clamps down the length of the bars.
 If you are making forms that are 6' in length, you may need ten to twelve 2" c-clamps to do this.
 Also, if you only have a couple of f-clamps, simply remove them from an area after the c-clamps have secured it, and reuse them.

 fcclamped.JPG (9812 bytes)

-After all of the c-clamps have been applied to the steel bars, remove the f-clamps that were being used to hold the steel bars down on the work surface.
+After all of the c-clamps have been applied to the bars, remove the f-clamps that were being used to hold the bars down on the work surface.
 The reason why the bars were initially clamped down to the tabletop was to ensure that the surface of each bar that faced the tabletop would be made as flush with one another as possible.

 fflipped.JPG (9892 bytes)